fiber laser

 How Fiber Lasers Work

-A fiber laser is a powerful laser source that relies on the use of optical fibers to generate laser light.
-The functioning of a fiber laser is based on the principle of stimulated emission, where light is amplified through interaction with active ions in a doped fiber core.
+A fiber laser is a powerful laser source that is based on optical fibers and is used to generate laser light.
+Its operation is based on the principle of stimulated emission, where light is amplified through interaction with active ions within a doped fiber core.
+This creates a highly concentrated laser beam that is characterized by high efficiency and precision.

 • Power source,